oxinabox/GoCD-Julia-Tools/README.md

 ### `ensure_agent.sh`

-run this (it'll ask for sudo) to setup the agent service and install the other scripts
+run this (it'll ask for sudo) to setup the agent service and install the other scripts.
+It does nothing if it is already all set up

 ## agent_scripts